 Charitable tourism has received mixed press over the years.
 The key is to do your research.
 One Horizon is a not-for-profit organisation that offers the chance to see small-scale humanitarian programmes in action.
 Projects include schools, micro-farms, women’s shelters and support centres for the elderly.
 The fee you pay for your day-long excursion is channeled back into these programmes, and you’ll never be asked for an additional donation.

-The Talisman Restaurant is a Nairobi institution and one of the city’s top gastronomical hotspots.
-On a warm summer day you can sit outside under the shady pergola enjoying the garden in full bloom, while in winter you can curl up by the roaring fire with a hearty South African red.
-The menu includes European dishes and contemporary African cuisine.
-The restaurant is a great spot for people watching.
+The Talisman Restaurant is a Nairobi institution and one of the city’s best eateries.
+Sit outside on the terrace on a warm summer day enjoying the garden in full bloom, or curl up by the roaring fire in winter with a hearty South African red.
+The menu features European dishes and contemporary African cuisine.

 Opened in 1904 and now managed by Fairmont Hotels, The Norfolk Hotel is one of Nairobi’s iconic landmarks.
 Famous guests have included Mrs. Neville Chamberlain, Winston Churchill, Theodore Roosevelt and many others.
 Sympathetic restoration has brought the property into the 21st century, but plenty of remnants of the past remain, including the original rickshaws once used to ferry guests to and from the hotel.
 High tea is served daily with a strong sense of occasion and decorum (a collared shirt is a must and shorts are not permitted).
 The hotel is a unique connection to Nairobi’s fascinating colonial past.